madhushripatil/topos-backend-assignment/README.md

 Go is an open source programming language that makes it easy to build simple, reliable, and efficient software.

-Our canonical Git repository is located at https://go.googlesource.com/go.
-There is a mirror of the repository at https://github.com/golang/go.

 ### Download and Install

 #### Binary Distributions